 Additionally, the fruit is a good source of vitamin A, potassium, and vitamin B6 — all important nutrients that help the body function properly.

+After experimenting with a few smoothie recipes, such as Raspberry Smoothie and Raspberry Banana Smoothie, we have no doubt in mind how amazing raspberries are.
 Not only are they delicious, raspberries also give you quite a number of health benefits including micronutrients that may help reduce the risk of some diseases.

 In addition, even though raspberries are sweet, they may benefit your weight loss scheme because they are low in calories.